-We comes across many examples of resonance in every daily life.
+We come across many examples of resonance in everyday life.

 - A swing is a good example of mechanical resonance.
 It is like a pendulum with a single natural frequency depending on its length.
 If a series of regular pushes are given to the swing, its motion can be built enormously.
 If pushes are given irregular, the swing will hardly vibrate.

 - The column of soldiers, while marching on a bridge of long span are advised to break their steps.
 Their rhythmic march might set up oscillations of dangerously large amplitude in the bridge structure.

 - Turning a radio is the best example of electrical resonance.
 When we turn the knob of a radio, to tune a station, we are changing the natural frequency of the electrical circuit of the receiver, to make it equal to the transmission frequency of the radio station.
 When the two frequencies match, energy absorption is maximum and this is the only station we hear.